 Projects

-How can we personalize survey question selection in real-time?
-Large user behavior models need high-quality human data, including surveys.
-Built ML-based methods to personalize longitudinal survey data collection, enhancing accuracy while minimizing user burden.
-Conducted two large-scale studies: First, used mixed-effects models to predict non-response biases in experience sampling surveys; Second, used Bayesian Networks and ML to personalize survey question selection (based on information gain or reduction in entropy) in real-time for each user.
+How can we personalize survey question selection in real time?
+User behavior models rely on high-quality survey data, but frequent surveys increase user burden.
+Developed machine learning methods to personalize longitudinal survey collection, improving data quality while reducing burden.
+Conducted two large-scale studies: 1) used mixed-effects models to predict non-response bias in experience sampling surveys; 2) used Bayesian Networks to personalize survey question selection in real time, prioritizing questions with the highest expected information gain (i.e., greatest reduction in uncertainty).

 User modeling of new music listening

-How do users stream new music?
-Developed ML models predicting user interactions with new music recommendations, including genre success forecasting, taste classification, and user segmentation.
-Key findings revealed genre popularity drives repeat listens, distinct tastes for new vs. older music, consistent new music listening diet, and user segments that are most receptive to new recommendations.
-These insights informed A/B tests on Spotify Home, achieving ~XX% improvements in music discovery.
+How do users discover and stream new music?
+Built machine learning models to predict how users interact with new music recommendations, including genre success forecasting, taste classification, and user segmentation.
+Findings showed that genre popularity strongly influences repeat listens, users have different tastes for new versus older music, many follow a stable “new music” listening pattern, and some user segments are more receptive to new recommendations.
+These insights informed A/B tests on Spotify Home, leading to about a 14% increase in new music discovery.
 Read more

 Podcast discovery via goal-setting